provose/provose/docs/reference/elasticsearch_clusters.md

   - `instance_count` -- **Required.** The number of instances to deploy for the Elasticsearch cluster.

   - `storage_per_instance_gb` -- **Required.** The amount of storage to provision--in gigabytes--for each instance in the cluster.

-- `logstash` -- **Optional.** Optional settings to install Logstash on an EC2 instance that would write logs into the Elasticsearch cluster.
-[Logstash](https://www.elastic.co/logstash) is a data processing engine commonly used to format and redirect logs for indexing into Elasticsearch.
-It is not a required component to Elasticsearch, so Logstash configuration is purely optional.
-There are [more details below](#how-to-use-provose-to-deploy-logstash) about how to configure and use Logstash with Provose.

-  - `instance_type` -- **Required.** The EC2 instance type to run Logstash on, like `"t2.small"`.

-  - `key_name` -- **Optional.** The name of an AWS EC2 key pair that can be used to log into the Logstash instance.

 ## Outputs